PaddlePaddle/PaddleNLP/.github/CONTRIBUTING_en.md

    make install
    ```

-   This will setup all the dependencies of `PaddleNLP` as well as the [`pre-commit`](http://pre-commit.com/) tool.
+   This will setup all the dependencies of `PaddleFormers` as well as the [`pre-commit`](http://pre-commit.com/) tool.

-   If you are working on the `examples` or `applications` module and require importing from `PaddleNLP`, make sure you install `PaddleNLP` in editable mode.
+   If you are working on the `examples` or `applications` module and require importing from `PaddleFormers`, make sure you install `PaddleFormers` in editable mode.
-   If `PaddleNLP` is already installed in the virtual environment, remove it with `pip uninstall paddlenlp` before reinstalling it in editable mode with
+   If `PaddleFormers` is already installed in the virtual environment, remove it with `pip uninstall PaddleFormers` before reinstalling it in editable mode with
    `pip install -e .`

 #### 5. Develop